 On-farm energy tier 2 grants

-Tier 2 grants are now open
+Tier 2 grants now extended

 The application deadline for on-farm energy grants available to primary producers has been extended to 30 June 2020 or until funding is exhausted (whichever comes first).